AF Andromedae: Spectrum

 AF And in outbursts has a peculiar emission line spectrum described as very much like Eta Carinae, likely due to a dense stellar wind.
 When quiescent, the spectrum is similar to late Of or WN stars.

 AF And has prominent allowed and forbidden Fe_{II} and hydrogen lines in its emission spectrum, as well as weaker He_{I} lines.
 The variability and lack of absorption lines defy a normal spectral classification, but it was suggested that it may be close to class A.

 The 250.7 nm Fe_{II} line is unusually strong in emission.
 The same feature in Eta Carinae's spectrum has been attributed to a UV laser.

 Properties

 AF And was the brightest star in M31 when it was first noticed during an outburst, at an apparent magnitude around 15, over a million times more luminous than the Sun.
-Newer calculations give a luminosity slightly less than a million times that of the Sun.
+Newer calculations give a luminosity around half a million times that of the Sun.